 2006, 02:00 minutes, colour/B&W, English

-Computer generated explosions and other special effects are combined with archival and original footage creating a piece that investigates the affect of simulated action.
-Most of the found footage, both video and audio, were provided by the military or their fans via websites dedicated to the glorification of armed combat.
+Computer-generated explosions and other special effects are combined with archival and original footage, creating a piece that investigates the affect of simulated action.
+Most of the found footage, both video and audio, was provided by the military or their fans via websites dedicated to the glorification of armed combat.
 Several pieces of audio are actual cockpit conversations between controllers and pilots during bombing raids over Vietnam.
-Although the destruction is simulated it is convincing none-the-less, perhaps wars of the future could be fought by dueling animators.
+Although the destruction is simulated it is convincing nonetheless;perhaps wars of the future could be fought by dueling animators.

 Rental and Sales

 Educational Purchase DVD (Bluray +$15)

 5 Year Educational Streaming License, Digital File with DVD Circulation Copy

 Gallery Exhibition and Installation, complete Media Request form for quote

 Institutional Archival Acquisition, complete Media Request form for quote